Hong Kong reshuffles Cabinet, appoints 5 new ministers

 “I have started to map out the strategies for rebooting Hong Kong after the pandemic,” Lam said at a news conference, referring to the coronavirus.
 “A major goal of this reshuffle is to help Hong Kong to get out of this difficult situation as soon as possible.”

-Hong Kong has confirmed 1,030 cases of the coronavirus, including four deaths.
-On Tuesday, it announced a second two-week extension on social distancing measures that include a ban on public gatherings of more than four people as well as keeping entertainment venues closed.
+Hong Kong, a semi-autonomous Chinese territory, has confirmed 1,030 cases of the coronavirus, including four deaths.
+On Tuesday, it announced a second two-week extension on measures that include a ban on public gatherings of more than four people and the shutting down of entertainment venues.

 Based on the new appointments, Director of Immigration Eric Tsang will replace Secretary for Constitutional and Mainland Affairs Patrick Nip.

-The reshuffle comes as Nip apologized Monday for the “mistakes, confusion and misunderstanding” caused by conflicting statements from the government on whether the State Council’s Hong Kong and Macau Affairs Office and Beijing’s liaison office in Hong Kong are restricted from interfering in the semi-autonomous territory’s internal affairs according to the Basic Law, the city’s mini-constitution.
+The reshuffle comes after Nip publicly apologized on Monday for conflicting statements by the government on the status and powers of Beijing’s liaison office in Hong Kong,

 Nip remains in Lam’s Cabinet, taking over as secretary for the civil service from Joshua Law.
 Lam said the Cabinet reshuffle was unrelated to Nip’s public apology.